AM-ash-OR-AM-I/AM-ash-OR-AM-I/README.md

 # Hi there 👋, this is Ashutosh.

+- 🔭 Knows Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: ashutosh2gudu@gmail.com
 - 😄 Pronouns: He/Him
 <!-- - 🔭 I’m currently working on - ....-->